 Day 03: Yuksam - Bakkhim (5-6 hrs/ 2744 m)

-follow a well-marked forest trail that winds high above the Rathong River.
+Today we will start our day 1 trek to Bakkhim with packed lunch.
+We follow a well-marked forest trail that winds high above the Rathong River.
 The trail winds through forests of conifer and oaks, mosses and ferns and past frequent side streams that tumble down the hillside.
 After four to five hours the trail crosses a substantial bridge just upstream of the confluence of the Rathong River and the Prek River.
 From the bridge it is a further one hour ascent to the small settlement of Bakkhim (2750 metres), where a single Lepcha family live.
 The Lepchas, the original inhabitants of Sikkim were forced to move to the remote regions when large numbers of Tibetans migrated to Sikkim in the 17th century.
 Although there is a Rest House in Bakkhim, on arrival set out camp for overnight stay.

 Day 04: Bakkhim – Tshoka - Phedang (04godz. - 3760 m)

-ng after breakfast we ascend the meadows above Bakkhim before reaching the village of Tsokha.
+In the morning after breakfast we ascend the meadows above Bakkhim before reaching the village of Tsokha.
 Tibetan refugees who were granted this tract of land by the Sikkim government founded the village about a generation ago.
 From Tshoka the trail ascends steeply through magnificent rhododendron forest to the grazing meadow at Phedang (3700 metres).
 A short stage but necessary for acclimatization before continuing to Dzongri.
 Overnight at camp.

 Day 05: Phedang - Dzongri (03godz. - 4320m)

-re we gain our first uninterrupted views of the peak of Kanchenjunga (8586 metres) and Pandim (6691 metres).
+From Phedang an early start is imperative.
+The trail ascends steeply for one hour before we gain our first uninterrupted views of the peak of Kanchenjunga (8586 metres) and Pandim (6691 metres).
 From the vantage point it is a further two to three km across the open meadows to the camp at Dzongri (4020 metres).
 Here we gain views of the main peaks along the Singalilla Ridge- the impressive divide between Nepal and Sikkim.
 The panorama includes

 Koktang (6147 metres), Rathong (6679 metres), Kabru Sth.
-(7317 metres) and Ka
+(7317 metres) and Kabru Nth (7338 metres).
+Overnight at camp.

 Day 06: Rest day & Acclimatise at Dzongri